 Multiple session CD-R

-When creating a disc using CD burning software, you may be given the option to close the session, which will write empty data to the remainder of the disc, making it unwritable.
+When creating a disc using CD burning software, you may be given the option to close the session, which writes empty data to the remainder of the disc, making it unwritable.
 This "finalizes" the disc.
-However, if you wish to write another session to the remaining space on the disc later, don't close the session — leave it "open," which will ignore any unused space when writing the disc.
+However, if you want to write another session to the remaining space on the disc later, don't close the session — leave it "open," which ignores any unused space when writing the disc.